 4. How long do we store your data?

 AFT does not store your data for longer than is necessary in order to achieve the purpose for which the data has been collected or processed and will be kept for a maximum of 1 year.
+For our newsletter subscribers we will keep it for a maximum of 5 years.
 Unless a longer term is necessary to achieve the purposes for which they were collected.
-For a longer term, we will always ask for your permission..
+For a longer term, we will always ask for your permission.

 Sometimes specific legislation will require us to retain the data for a certain time period.
 AFT will always comply with conditions for retention or storage of data imposed by specific legislation.